Lego Friends: Launch

-Lego Friends was launched in January 2012 in North America (December 2011 in France), with the release of 14 sets.
+The Lego Friends toy line was launched in January 2012 in North America (December 2011 in France), with the release of 14 sets.
 The first wave included 23 sets and featured five friends named Andrea, Olivia, Stephanie, Mia, and Emma in suburban settings.
-In the initial release the larger sets included the Heartlake Vet, City Park Cafe, and Butterfly Beauty Shop.
+In the initial release, the larger sets included the Heartlake Vet, City Park Cafe, and Butterfly Beauty Shop.
 Smaller sets included Stephanie's Cool Convertible, Andrea's Stage, Olivia's Invention Workshop and Emma's Splash Pool.

 Reception

 Controversy

 The Lego Friends theme received initial criticism for its reinforcement of gender stereotypes.
 Campaign groups in both the UK and the US particularly disliked the use of the colour pink in the product range and the particular range of activities enjoyed by the characters.
 Abi Moore of UK campaign group, Pinkstinks remarked, "We want toys that offer all sorts of opportunities to all children.
 We think that cupcakes, parties and having everything revolve around leisure is just tiresome and heavily stereotyped."
-In the US a petition launched by the Spark movement achieved 50,000 signatures with the aim of pressuring The Lego Group to change its marketing strategy.
+In the US, a petition launched by the Spark movement achieved 50,000 signatures with the aim of pressuring The Lego Group to change its marketing strategy.
 In addition, the slim figures of the Friends characters have also drawn criticism from eating disorder specialists.
-The Campaign for a Commercial-Free Childhood nominated Lego Friends for a TOADY award, which is a "worst toy" award that is an acronym for "Toys Oppressive And Destructive to Young Children", having opined that the Lego Friends line was "so jam-packed with condescending stereotypes it would even make Barbie blush".
+The Campaign for a Commercial-Free Childhood nominated Lego Friends for a TOADY award, which is a "worst toy" award and an acronym for "Toys Oppressive And Destructive to Young Children", having opined that the Lego Friends line was "so jam-packed with condescending stereotypes it would even make Barbie blush".
 However, The Lego Group has responded to its critics by stating that the line was the result of research with 3,000 girls who wanted to find relevance in Lego construction sets.

-Lego spokesman, Michael McNally commented, "There were a lot of people at the beginning who said, 'They’ve dumbed it down, it's not nearly as complicated [as the original Lego], it's special for girls because they don't think girls can build.
+Lego spokesman, Michael McNally commented, "There were a lot of people at the beginning who said, 'They've dumbed it down, it's not nearly as complicated [as the original Lego], it's special for girls because they don't think girls can build.
 The reality is, just about piece for piece, there are just as many pieces required to put something together [among Friends sets]."
 McNally defended the Lego Friends product line against its critics by stating, "I think there's been a lot of momentum around this idea that everything should be gender neutral.
 That's not what we're striving for.
 We don't see anything wrong with the natural ways that children are choosing to play.
 We try being gender inclusive."

 In response to further criticism raised in a letter written by a 7-year-old girl in 2014 about the nature of the girls' activities in Lego sets, The Lego Group released a Research Institute play set, which included a female palaeontologist, astronomer and chemist.